usegalaxy-eu/website/index-metagenomics.md

 ---
 # Galaxy Metagenomics

-Welcome to the Galaxy Metagenomics (ASaiM) -- a webserver to process, analyse and visualize Metagenomic or in general Microbiota data.
+Welcome to Galaxy Metagenomics (ASaiM) -- a webserver to process, analyse and visualize Metagenomic or in general Microbiota data.

 ![](/assets/media/asaim_logo.png)